Obtaining a MPH will make me more competitive and eligible for positions that will help advance my career in the direction I want it to go in.

 What additional opportunities and experiences has City offered you during your course?

 I serve as a Programme Representative for the Public Health programme.
 In this role I have had the opportunity to represent my peers by voicing their concerns and/or issues to course directors.
-My role as a Programme Representative has allowed me to engage with other members of staff I normally wouldn’t have within the School of Health Sciences and other programmes across the University.
+My role as a Programme Representative has allowed me to engage with other members of staff I normally wouldn’t have within the School of Health & Psychological Sciences and other programmes across the University.

 What are your career plans after completing the course, and how has City helped you prepare for the next stage in your career journey?